 Monday: 9:30-3:30; Tuesday – Friday: 9:15am – 9:00pm; Saturday: 11:00am – 9:00pm; Sunday: Closed

-In what turned out to be a glorious 2020 growing season in the Loire Valley, Chevallier found a new gear, and he did something he never does, let someone take a crack at reviewing his Saumur-Champigny Cabernet.
-But when Europe’s stingiest and most respected wine critics got their hands on Villeneuve’s S-C, something unusual happened.
-Decanter met their match!!
+Last year, Chevallier found a new gear, and he did something he never does, let someone take a crack at reviewing his Saumur-Champigny Cabernet.
+It got a stinking 95-point score and what do you know, all of the wine flew out the door as quickly as it came in.
 Chevallier blew them away, as I’ve seen so many times when I put these wines in front of someone new.
-They awarded his Saumur-Champigny 2020 a 95(!) and waxed poetically about the Cabernet Franc made off 40+ year old vines grown on sloping limestone hills is just as juicy and laser focused as least year’s release.
+This year, the Cabernet Franc made off 40+ year old vines grown on sloping limestone hills is just as juicy and laser focused as least year’s release.
 Will the big score come?
 For our sake… I hope not quite as big as last year so we can keep it in stock longer!

 This one is electric, great minerality, great lemon lime and saltiness.
 It even has a little ageability.
 I’d drink this over the next few years.
 This is one of the absolute best expressions from the region (a Cru vineyard designate in 2011) and so perfect with anything out of the sea but in particular the raw bar.
 Crisp and clean stone fruit with some pear, and a lot of personality.
 This is a great new discovery wine to check out.